 Emma Roberts (Joan Marsh), Kiernan Shipka (Kat Cornish), Lucy Boynton (Rose), James Remar (Bill), Lauren Holly (Linda), Greg Ellwand (Father Brian), Elana Krausz (Mrs Prescott), Heather Tod Mitchell (Mrs Drake), Peter James Haworth (Mr Gordon)

 It is the end of term at the Bramford Catholic girls’ boarding college.
 Rose and Kat are left behind when all the others depart.
-Kat has not heard from her parents who are supposed to come and get her, while Rose has made a mistake in telling them which day to arrive.
-As the two girls remain behind in the school, Rose sees disturbing things starting to happen.
+Kat has not heard from her parents who are supposed to come and get her, while Rose has made a mistake in telling her parents which day to arrive.
+As the two girls remain at the school, Rose sees disturbing things starting to happen.
 Meanwhile, Joan, an escapee from a psychiatric institution, makes her way across country.
 She is offered a ride and help by Bill who is travelling to Bramford with his wife Linda.

 This film is known under a variety of titles – February, The Devil’s Daughter.
-It gets called The Blackcoat’s Daughter most often because that it what it was renamed in US release, or else February because that would appear to be its original title and it is listed as such at the IMDB.
+It gets called The Blackcoat’s Daughter most often because that it what it was renamed in US release.
+It also frequently referred to as February, which would appear to be its original title, because it listed as such at the IMDB.
 The thing about these two titles is that neither of them are that relevant to the story.
 We see a calendar in one shot and realise that the school scenes are taking place in the month of February but that is the sole relevance the month in the title has.
-Quite what the ‘blackcoat’s daughter’ means is a puzzle.
+On the other hand, quite what the ‘blackcoat’s daughter’ means is a puzzle.
 Blackcoat is an archaic term for a clergyman but unless you want to include some obscure reference to one of the Catholic priests, neither of whom are mentioned as having daughters, this does not seem applicable.
 The only other connection one can think of is that James Remar, who plays Lucy Boynton’s father, wears a black coat.

 Amid the slowness of observation, Osgood Perkins throws in wild images that make us sit bolt upright – Lucy Boynton coming across Kiernan Shipka engaged in a strange ritual in the furnace room; Kiernan later tossing and turning in bed before she abruptly twists with her legs arched up over her back.
 Or where she is being examined and abruptly says to one of the women “Don’t touch me, cunt.”

 Where the film becomes confused is at the ending [PLOT SPOILERS] where it becomes apparent that Kiernan Shipka killed everybody at the school in the past, while Emma Roberts travels to the school several years ahead in the present and slaughters James Remar and Lauren Holly before going off into the abandoned school.
-I have read articles on this – here’s one at The Blackcoat’s Daughter Ending Explained at Creators.co – that offer the theory that Emma Roberts is the grown-up version of Kiernan Shipka.
-I am not sure if I believe that one – wouldn’t the parents recognise her face as one that would be splashed all over the news?
+I have read articles that offer the theory that Emma Roberts is the grown-up version of Kiernan Shipka.
+I am not sure if I believe that one – wouldn’t the parents recognise her face as one that would have been splashed all over the news?